-On February 12, 2013 (Lincoln's Birthday), the President will give his annual State of the Union Address.
-Every year since 2011, the TSAP has been giving our annual State of the Planet Address around January 20.
+On January 28, 2014, the President will give his annual State of the Union Address.
+And every year since 2011, the TSAP has been giving our annual State of the Planet Address around January 20.
 Yes, we know it is a bit of a downer to say the least.
 So sit down, take off your rose-colored glasses, and read on:

 problems: climate change, deforestation/desertification, loss of